 Sahoro Ski Resort is located in Central Hokkaido and even though it gets the same powder snow Hokkaido is famous for, it's thankfully one of the least crowded resorts in Japan.

 Sahoro is best known thanks to its association with Club Med – making it a popular destination for families.
 Yet it also caters well to a wider audience.
 Those without kids in tow will enjoy the wide-open, intermediate slopes – appropriately called avenues and streets and advanced skiers will find a few challenging runs in the trees.
-And while Club Med caters to all guests the Tokachi Sahoro Resort Hotel is a good option for groups or couples that don’t need all the extras.
+And while Club Med caters to all guests the Tokachi Sahoro Resort Hotel is a good option for groups or couples that don’t need all the extras and are perhaps just staying for a night or two.

 There are very few non-skiing facilities and activities at the ski resort, other than those associated with the hotel or Club Med.
 The closest town (and any nightlife) is located in the town of Shintoku, about a 15 minute drive from the resort, where there are a few restaurants and bars.
 The resort offers a free night bus on Thursday, Friday and Saturday for those that want to venture into town.

 Sahoro Ski Resort gets dumped with an average of eight meters of snow every year.
-Given its central Hokkaido location, the snow is typically light and dry, though it can occasionally be affected by sun since the slopes face east and south-east.
-Sahoro has seven lifts (including two high-speed quads) plus a gondola with a vertical drop of 610m.
+Given its central Hokkaido location, the snow is typically light and dry, and with some north facing slopes it can be pretty reliable.
+Sahoro has eight lifts (including three high-speed quads) plus a gondola with a vertical drop of 610m.
 Like many Japanese ski resorts, Sahoro is on the small side, so advanced skiers and riders may find 2-3 days skiing here to be plenty.

 First-timers are looked after on the Club Med magic carpet (restricted to guests) or the smaller lifts around the gondola station (including a second magic carpet).
 Beginner runs are called “streets” and they are scattered throughout the resort, including from the top of the gondola.
 Intermediates will have a great time cruising the “avenues” which are wide open and un-crowded – making them a delight to carve at whatever speed takes your fancy.
 There are some advanced black runs, or “ways”, however these would be generally classified as difficult intermediate runs at other resorts.